Edward John Herrmann

 Edward John Herrmann (November 6, 1913 – December 22, 1999) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Columbus in Ohio from 1973 to 1982.
-He previously served as an auxiliary bishop of the Archdiocese of Washington D.C. from 1966 to 1973.
+He previously served as an auxiliary bishop of the Archdiocese of Washington in the District of Columbia and Maryland from 1966 to 1973.

 Biography

 Early life

-Herrmann was born in Baltimore, Maryland, on November 6, 1913, the son of Episcopalian parents, Walter E. and Jennie Doyle Herrmann, who owned a small grocery store.
+Edward Herrmann was born in Baltimore, Maryland, on November 6, 1913, the son of Episcopalian parents, Walter E. and Jennie Doyle Herrmann, who owned a small grocery store.
 Walter Herrmann died in the 1918 flu pandemic.
 Edward Herrmann was baptized a Catholic in 1919.